 Students can be given hypothetical situations where they will make a POOCH table and decide which path they should take in order to achieve the best result.
 The POOCH approach will help them clearly think about all their options and possible consequences that may arise.

-- To improve our students’ self-awareness, we like to use the buddy system sometimes so our students can be more comfortable in class.
-We also like to ask them questions like “where do you think you went wrong”, “what can you do to improve”, “what should we do next”, etc., to help them with their math.
+To enhance students’ self-awareness, we use the buddy system to foster comfort in class.
+We also like to ask them questions like “Where do you think you went wrong”, “What can you do to improve”, “What should we do next”, etc., to help them with their math.

-Overall there are many different activities and ways you can apply SEL learning into teaching middle school students and the outcomes of doing SEL will benefit them in the future.
-It will help them have better empathy, intrapersonal skills, interpersonal skills, and cognitive competence and all of these improved skills will benefit them in the future for high school.
-Therefore, it is beneficial to include SEL into teaching.
+Overall there are many different activities and ways you can apply SEL learning to teaching middle school students and the outcomes of doing SEL will benefit them in the future.
+This will enhance empathy, interpersonal skills, and cognitive competence, benefiting high school students in the future.
+Therefore, it is beneficial to include SEL in teaching.

 - Aguilar, C., & Bridges, C. (n.d.).
 A Guide to the Core SEL Competencies [+ Activities and Strategies].
 Panorama Education.
 Retrieved January 18, 2023, from https://www.panoramaed.com/blog/guide-to-core-sel-competencies